ajbanjara/Wireshark/Lua/Examples/OUILookup.md

 # An OUI lookup tool.

 This Lua script adds a new GUI Menu to Wireshark that allows the user to lookup [OUI](https://en.wikipedia.org/wiki/Organizationally_unique_identifier)s and other MAC address prefixes.
 It uses the locally installed `manuf` file for these lookups.
+If you're looking for the online OUI Lookup Tool, visit: https://www.wireshark.org/tools/oui-lookup.html

-OUIs and MAC address searches should be colon-seperated, but searches can include arbitrary text as well as Lua patterns.
+OUIs and MAC address searches should be colon-separated, but searches can include arbitrary text as well as Lua patterns.

 **Installation** - place in plugins directory - see [Lua Support in Wireshark](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm.html)